William Moore (cyclist)

-William 'Willi' Moore (born 2 April 1947) is a former British international cyclist.
+William 'Willi' Moore (born 2 April 1947) is a former British international cyclist who represented Great Britain at the Olympic Games.

-Cycling career

-He won the bronze medal in Team Pursuit in the 1972 Munich Games.
+Biography

+Moore represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the individual pursuit.

+At the 1972 Olympic Games in Munich, Moore won the bronze medal in team pursuit with Michael Bennett, Ian Hallam and Ron Keeble.

-He represented England in the 4,000 metres individual pursuit, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
-Four years later he participated in the pursuit disciplines at the 1974 British Commonwealth Games in Christchurch, New Zealand and won a gold medal in the 4,000 metres team pursuit and a silver medal in the 4,000 metres individual pursuit.
+Two years later he participated in the pursuit disciplines at the 1974 British Commonwealth Games in Christchurch, New Zealand and won a gold medal in the 4,000 metres team pursuit and a silver medal in the 4,000 metres individual pursuit.